JeremyDubut/zoocpp/README.md

     Total Test time (real) =   <some_time>

+To run on a particular file:

+    ./bin/ElaborationZoo -f <path_to_file>

+You can also run

+    ./bin/ElaborationZoo

+without options and write your terms in the standard input.

 ## What is working:
 - implemented up to step 5
     - de Bruijn indices and levels